Location: London UK

 Size: 0.8 Ha

 The site once grew shrubs and plants for London’s eight Royal Parks but following the opening of the Hyde Park Nursery in 2018, it was decommissioned.
-The new garden will demonstrate how brownfield sites can be transformed using materials mainly available nearby into verdant spaces, returning this currently disused section of Regent’s Park to the public domain.
+The new garden demonstrates how brownfield sites can be transformed using materials mainly available nearby into verdant spaces, returning this currently disused section of Regent’s Park to the public domain.